 dogs in tiny outfits, quality fictional audio dramas, clothing swaps + poutine

 A bona fide Midwesterner, Kinsey Clarke is a native of Detroit, Michigan.
-As a writer and podcaster, she finds purpose in narrative storytelling through audio and is interested in stories about how sex, identity, and human behaviour shape our connection with the world around us.
-Her reporting on lesbian placemaking has appeared in such publications as Conde Nast's Them magazine, and she’s had her essays about Black lesbian identity and navigating grief featured in FLARE Magazine.
+She finds purpose in narrative storytelling through audio and is interested in stories about how sex, identity, and human behaviour shape our connection with the world around us.
+Her most recent work was on the Audible-exclusive podcast Till Today, and her previous work has been seen in CNN, Vogue, Marvel, and on Spotify.

-Early in her writing career, Clarke’s work appeared online in culture and identity blogs before graduating from Michigan State University.
+Early in her writing career, Clarke’s work appeared online in culture and identity blogs before she graduated from Michigan State University.

-At the CBC, Clarke produced global current affairs segments for The Current and produced daily two-way interviews for As It Happens as an associate producer.
-She was a recipient of the “Best Interview” award at the Use The Right Words: Reporting On Sexual Violence Awards for her contributions to The Current’s segment on the Jian Ghomeshi sexual assault trial.
-One of her favourite episodes that she produced is a quirky story about a woman who bit into a rare purple pearl in her date night clam dish.
-She also scripted and directed her first audio documentary – about planning for her wedding and coming out as a lesbian – with the Out In The Open team.
+Clarke was a recipient of the “Best Interview” award at the Use The Right Words: Reporting On Sexual Violence Awards for her contributions to The Current’s segment on the Jian Ghomeshi sexual assault trial.
+She also scripted and directed her first audio documentary – about planning for her wedding and coming out as a lesbian – with the CBC Out In The Open team.

 Shortly after landing in New York City in December 2019, Clarke joined the NowThis News political podcast "Who Is?" as they questioned the idea of power by looking at the people who have it.